jconover/vagrant-puppet-enterprise/README.md

 ## Contributing ##

 I am open to pull requests if you have idea that can improve how this process currently works.
-Since I build this for myself to use, I won't want to pull in anything that will break how I use the tool.
+Since I built this for myself to use I won't want to pull in anything that will break how I use the tool.
 I will probably be moving to Beaker myself in the near future, if I find it works for my PE testing needs.